iben0402/odin-part2/README.md

 # odin-part2
-odin project practice and tasks from second part of the course
+## Practice and tasks from second part of the course Odin project

 ## Notes
 1. Intermediate HTML and CSS Course